Video SEO: 5 Ways to Optimize Video for Search

 You should always aim for useful or entertaining content that your customers will love.
 However, you don’t have to nix company promotion in the process.
-Verizon, for example, has a series called “Real Good Reasons” that share customer stories.
-These videos provide greater insight into who the brand is right for.
+Verizon, for example, created a series called “Real Good Reasons” that shared customer stories.
+These videos provided greater insight into who the brand is right for.

 Make it better than any other related videos

 Follow this approach to simplify your company’s video production strategy:

 - Check out the videos

 - Produce a video that’s even better than the best video that appears for that keyword.

 If you can’t clear the bar, then brainstorm more creative ideas for your video or choose more strategic keywords.
 This is the simplest way to make sure your videos beat the immediate competition.
 And that’s half the battle when it comes to building an effective, profitable video SEO strategy.

 The human attention span for watching videos hovers around eight seconds these days.
 That means four-minute videos might become a roadblock to your company’s success on YouTube.